 It was to be three years later before the battle became the subject of an army court inquiry in 1879.
 During the investigation, Reno’s, Benteen’s, Terry’s and Custer’s actions were all carefully scrutinized.
 Testimony suggested that Reno was a drunk and a coward, while Benteen was criticized for disobeying Custer’s orders.
 Another contributing factor was General Terry’s late arrival on the scene.
 However, the primary contribution to the U.S. defeat is blamed on faulty intelligence and poor communication.
 Both Reno’s and Benteen’s subsequent military careers were cut short.

 In the same year as the military investigation, the Little Bighorn Battlefield was designated a national cemetery administered by the War Department.
 Two years later, in 1881, a memorial was erected over the mass grave of the Seventh Cavalry soldiers, U.S. Indian Scouts, and other personnel killed in battle.
-In 1940, jurisdiction of the battlefield was transferred to the National Park Service.
+In 1940, the jurisdiction of the battlefield was transferred to the National Park Service.